zanloy/picard/README.md

 ## Requirements

-You will need to have Ruby 2.1.4+ installed.
+You will need to have Ruby 2.3.1 installed.
 You will need to have PostgreSQL installed and setup for your user to have admin (or at a minimum 'create database') access (the application needs to build the database).
 You will need to have ImageMagick installed as well for image processing of file attachments.
+You will also need ElasticSearch installed and running to seed the database.
+The application uses ES for full text searching and will not run without a proper connection setup on port 9200.

 ## Steps